AB InBev ups offer for SABMiller as deadline looms

 Yet for AB InBev shareholders, the higher offer means less future upside if the deal goes through.
 “It’s obviously less attractive than it was and leaves less scope for error,” said one analyst.

-Additional reporting by Freya Berry in London and Tiisetso Motsoeneng in Johannesburg
+Additional reporting by Freya Berry in London and Tiisetso Motsoeneng in Johannesburg; Editing by Mark Potter, David Holmes and Alison Williams